Chen-Zidi/check-modified-contents-link-validity-action/README.md

-# Get modified contents action
+# Check Modified Content Links Validity Action

-This action prints and outputs the modified content from the pull_request_target event.
+This action should be triggered by pull_request_target event.
+The action checks the links in the modified content are valid or not.
+If there are invalid links, the output should be false, and the pull request should be closed.

 ## Inputs